rjungemann/satellites/README.txt

 Satellites
 by Roger Jungemann (MIT License)

+To do
+* Automatic process monitoring
+* Make sure objects get written after running a command to persist the output.

 Satellites is a library for starting and stopping servers, locally or remotely, either through the command line, Ruby scripts, or a web service.